 Therefore, the Knowledge Foundation sees the inclusion of a relevant gender equality perspective as a part of the continuously ongoing work to ensure and strengthen quality, renewal, and relevance of funded projects.

-- Sex is a concept used to describe the division of individuals based on biological characteristics such as women, men, girls, boys, males, and females.
+Sex is a concept used to describe the division of individuals based on biological characteristics such as women, men, girls, boys, males, and females.
 A sex perspective could, for example, mean including both women and men in the selection of study objects, and to study the differences between them.

-- Gender is a concept used to distinguish socially and culturally constructed expectations and norms that form behaviour and attitudes of women and men.
+Gender is a concept used to distinguish socially and culturally constructed expectations and norms that form behaviour and attitudes of women and men.
 To include a gender perspective could for example mean to problematise and reflect on how prevailing perceptions of gender affect the interpretation of the project’s results.

-The Knowledge Foundation also strives for an as equal and relevant representation as possible in the project’s personnel composition.
-This means that all participating individuals in the project – both from academia as well as from the business sector and other partners – and their respective level of responsibility and influence in the project, must be as evenly distributed as possible between women and men, based on the prerequisites of the subject area.
+The Knowledge Foundation also aims to promote a balanced and relevant representation of women and men in project staffing.
+This means that all individuals involved in the project – from academia, the business sector and other partners – should be as evenly distributed as possible between women and men, considering the specific conditions of the subject area.
+This applies not only to participation, but also to the level of responsibility and influence each person has within the project.